North Shore

 The round trip from Waimea Bay to Waimea Falls is less than two miles and is easily walkable for little legs.
 This jungle trail is also packed with more than 5,000 native and exotic plant species, showcasing the incredible biodiversity of Waimea Valley.
 If you’d rather not walk, golf cart shuttles are available to take you to the falls.

 The venue offers various educational programs for young people.
-Schools and homeschool groups can apply to participate in experiences, such as dressing up in traditional Hawaiian clothing, caring for native plants, and playing the same games that ancient Hawaiians once played.
+Schools and homeschool groups can apply to participate in experiences, such as dressing up in traditional Hawaiian clothing, caring for native plants, and playing the same games Native Hawaiians were playing hundreds of years ago—and still do to this day.

 3. Shark's Cove Snorkeling